hackclub/OnBoard/examples/ingredients/555_timer.md

 ## How fast do you run it?

-You can change the speed it occolates at by changing the resistors and capacitors connected to it.
+You can change the speed it oscillate at by changing the resistors and capacitors connected to it.
 There's physics behind this, or you can just use an [online 555 calculator](https://ohmslawcalculator.com/555-astable-calculator).

 ## Pinout